smartful/crypto-dash/README.md

 # 🚀 Crypto Dash

-A webapp which show the main crypto currency information
+A webapp which show the main crypto currency information.

+From the Traversy Media course on Udemy : Learn React from the ground up along with modern environments such as React Router v7, TanStack, MERN, etc

 ## Installation